alejoseb/Modbus-STM32-HAL-FreeRTOS/README.md

 - The TCP examples have been validated with NUCLEO F429ZI and H743ZI.
 To use these examples, you need to activate TCP in your ModbusConfig.h file.

-- The HAL implementation for LWIP TCP of the CubeMX genrates code that might not work if the cable is not connected from the very beginning.
+- The HAL implementation for LWIP TCP of the CubeMX generates code that might not work if the cable is not connected from the very beginning.
 This is a known issue that can be solved manually changing the generated code as detailed here: https://community.st.com/s/question/0D50X0000CDolzDSQR/ethernet-does-not-work-if-uc-starts-with-the-cable-disconnected

 Check the TCP example for the NUCLEO F429, which includes the manual modifications.

 ## How to port to your own MCU
-- Create a new project in STM32Cube IDE
+- Create a new project in STM32Cube IDE for your MCU
+- Enable FreeRTOS CMSIS_V2 in the middleware section of Cube-MX
 - Configure a USART and activate the global interrupt
 - If you are using the DMA mode for USART, configure the DMA requests for RX and TX
 - Configure the `Preemption priority` of USART interrupt to a lower priority (5 or a higher number for a standard configuration) than your FreeRTOS scheduler.
 This parameter is changed in the NVIC configuration pane.